rupss/Clojure-interpreter/README.md

 - <code>let</code> statements
 - vectors and the <code>conj, cons, first, last, rest</code> functions

+At present, its error handling is minimal and it doesn't like newlines.
+This will change soon.

 ## License

 Copyright © 2013 Rupa Shankar